 The western part of Sarajevo is thoroughly European.
 The Ottoman Empire was practically no more by the end of the 19th century.
 Austria-Hungary occupied Bosnian territories.
 The Treaty of Berlin was signed in 1878.
 That meant that Sarajevo officially became a part of the empire.
 It’s a short summary; there obviously were fights, bloodshed and executions along the way.
 Changes were in order and westernization of Sarajevo commenced.
 Rapidly.
 The Sacred Heart Cathedral, the largest in Bosnia and Herzegovina, was built in only 3 years.
 The City Hall was a monumental project that was supposed to become a symbol of power of the new rulers.
 Everything went smoothly until they came across one guy.
 He didn’t want to move his house to make space for the construction.
-He demanded they moved his house, brick by brick, to the other side of the river.
+He demanded them to move his house, brick by brick, to the other side of the river.
 And they did.
 The regime couldn’t have been that bad, right?
 They could’ve just shot him in the head.
-“The House of Spite” stands vis a vis the City Hall to this day.
+“The House of Spite” stands vis-à-vis the City Hall to this day.
 It’s been converted into a restaurant serving delicious Bosnian food.
-Things were going great for Sarajevo until shit hit the fan in 1914 when Archduke Franz Ferdinand and his wife Sophie were assassinated by a Serbian nationalist while visiting the city.
-It is known as the event that triggered the first World War.
+Things were going great for Sarajevo until shit hit the fan in 1914.
+A Serbian nationalist assassinated Archduke Franz Ferdinand and his wife Sophie, while visiting the city.
+It is known as THE event that triggered the First World War.
 But I dare to say that when the nineteen-year-old Bosnian Serb Gavrilo Princip who fired the shots would have stayed in bed on that historical June 28, 1914 the “Great War” would have started soon anyway.
 The world was in such turmoil those days that it was just a matter of time until it went off.
 I’m not a historian though, you can learn more about all that at Museum of the Assassination of Franz Ferdinand.
 It stands right in the spot where it all happened.

 The war lasted for 5 years and resulted in Sarajevo becoming a part of Yugoslavia.
-Fast forward a few decades and the second World War.
+Fast-forward a few decades and the Second World War.
 Bosnia and Herzegovina breaks up with Yugoslavia and Yugoslavia doesn’t like it.
 Sarajevo became the site of the longest city siege in history of modern warfare.
 Over four years of almost constant artillery fire.
 The damage done was unthinkable.
 You’ll notice the Sarajevo Roses, these are the holes made by the mortar shells.
-People decided they’ll fill them with red resin to commemorate those tragic events.
+People decided to fill them with red resin to commemorate those tragic events.
 Visit the Sarajevo Tunnel Museum to dig deeper into the history of the Bosnian War.
 Horrible pun.
 It was used to get supplies in and people out during the siege of Sarajevo.
 Only a tiny part of it is safe enough for tourists to explore, but it sure leaves an impression.
 If you want to learn more about the siege of Sarajevo I strongly recommend you to watch the movie “Welcome to Sarajevo”, Michael Winterbottom's critically-acclaimed war drama.
 It’s nothing less than a masterpiece with a brilliant Woody Harrelson as cynical war journalist and a magnificent soundtrack.
 Watching when people flee through the tunnel under heavy gun and grenade fire to the tunes of “I Wanna Be Adored” of The Stone Roses still gives me goose pickles.
-And the scene in which Bosnian children and other passengers of a bus are rounded up by Serbian soldiers is nerve breaking.
+And the scene when Bosnian Serbian soldiers round up children and other passengers of a bus is nerve breaking.
 All this war talk makes Sarajevo sound like a gloomy, depressing place.
 It’s everything but that.
 I believe it’s one of those cities everyone should visit at least once.
 Not for long though, a weekend is enough.